LLNL/zfp/docs/source/algorithm.rst

   5. The two's complement signed integers are converted to their negabinary (base negative two) representation using one addition and one bit-wise exclusive or per integer.
-Because negabinary has no dedicated single sign bit, these integers are subsequently treated as unsigned.
+Because negabinary has no single dedicated sign bit, these integers are subsequently treated as unsigned.
+Unlike sign-magnitude representations, the leftmost one-bit in negabinary simultaneously encodes the sign and approximate magnitude of a number.
+     Moreover, unlike two's complement, numbers small in magnitude have many leading zeros in negabinary regardless of sign, which facilitates encoding.

   6. The bits that represent the list of |4powd| integers are transposed so that instead of being ordered by coefficient they are ordered by bit